 Ingredients and Notes

-Here is an overview of the ingredients you will need to this recipe:
+Here is an overview of the ingredients you will need for this recipe including sizing and substitutions.

 Flour: I use all-purpose flour, but wheat will also work as a 1:1 substitution in the muffins.